paleite/duplicate-lines-keeper/README.md

-# Duplicate Lines Keeper
+# Duplicate Lines Manager

 A Visual Studio Code extension that processes selected text and removes any lines that appear only once, keeping only duplicate lines.

 ## Features

-- Removes unique lines from the selected text
+- Removes unique lines from the selected text, and vice versa
-- Preserves duplicate lines in their original order
+- Preserves lines in their original order
-- Keeps empty lines
 - Shows a count of removed lines
-- Trims whitespace when comparing lines

 ## Usage